michelle/cheerio/Readme.md

 > See http://api.jquery.com/prop/ for more information

 #### .data( name, value )
 Method for getting and setting data attributes.
-Gets or sets the data attribute value for only the first element in the matched set.
+Gets or sets the data attribute value for all HTML elements in the matched set.

 ```js
 $('<div data-apple-color="red"></div>').data()